qpwo/dentata/README.md

 ![annotated-chestnut-tree](https://user-images.githubusercontent.com/10591373/152053585-4b392b90-af82-44d2-ad46-fc7c39c560cb.jpg)

-Simple, lean, and fully-typed data tree library with change listeners for node and the browser, javscript or typescript.
+- Simple, lean, and fully-typed data tree library with change listeners for node and the browser, javscript or typescript.
 A state manager that keeps things **simple, fast, and understandable**.
 A minimalist/bare-bones alternative to baobab.
 (Not to mention redux, etc.)

-**Zero dependencies and 2.7kb gzipped.**
+- **Zero dependencies and 2.7kb gzipped.**

-It is fully **synchronous** so no surprises waiting for your changes to propagate, or passing callbacks to set, which avoids many errors in both UIs and APIs.
+- It is fully **synchronous** so no surprises waiting for your changes to propagate, or passing callbacks to set, which avoids many errors in both UIs and APIs.

-You make a tree/cursor with `new Dentata(data)` and just have `get`, `set`, `apply(update: old => new)`, and `onChange(handler)`.
+- You make a tree/cursor with `new Dentata(data)` and just have `get`, `set`, `apply(update: old => new)`, and `onChange(handler)`.
 This is flexible enough to manage state server-side, with simple DOM-based apps, in react, or in libraries. **A change event will only fire if the new data is actually different**, and will always fire if anything at or below the cursor is different.
+- Values from `get` and `apply` and `onChange` are **deeply immutable** via typescript's readonly modifier.
+So if you are using typescript then you will never mess up your tree by accidentally modifying a return value.

-Thanks to a **cached deep equality check**, all of this is very fast.
+- Thanks to a **cached deep equality check**, all of this is very fast.
 The diff is only taken on nodes that have children or listeners, so it is often avoided.

-If your editor supports typescript well (e.g. vscode) then you also get auto-complete for keys and compile-time errors for invalid keys or values.
+- If your editor supports typescript well (e.g. vscode) then you also get auto-complete for keys and compile-time errors for invalid keys or values.

 ## Auto-complete and compile-time errors